CD-Xbow/vibe/README.md

-# vibe
+# VIBE SNIPPETS
 Snippets of small Vibe projects

 These are small Vibe apps that some folks may find useful.
 I certainly do.

-## ORIGINAL WORK
+## Originals
-Restyler.html and masstransfer.html are image style transfer tools, the first works of an image the second does the same thing to a group of images.
+- Restyler.html is an image style transfer tools which converts a  single image
+- masstransfer.html.
+This is a batch tool does the same thing as restyler.html to a group of images.
-Custom.html is a small app to make and save custom links
+- Custom.html is a small app to make and save custom links

-## REMIX
+## Remixes
-These are remixes of others work trai.html tr303 psycho.html
+These are remixes of others work
+- drummachine.html
+- ai303.html
+- psycho.html

+## Use

+They can be used locally or served

 ## Enjoy